rm2devops/aws-practice/README.md

 # aws-practice
-Sample code for using various AWs services
+Sample code for using various AWS services